Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 ```
 ![](img/20230527-032738.png)

-Use the following command to list role details for a role group:
+The next command is the opposit of the one above.
+Use it to all management roles for a specified role group:
 ```powershell
 Write-Output (Get-RoleGroup) -PipelineVariable roleGroup |
   ?
 DisplayName -eq 'eDiscovery Manager' |